 Sarah is a public health researcher from Lebanon currently pursuing her PhD at the University of Cambridge, UK.
-Her project aims at understanding the patterns of change in health and social care needs of the older adults and the role of social well-being in healthy ageing.
-She is analysing longitudinal data from a rare cohort study of 28 years of follow-up, the Cambridge City over-75s Cohort Study (CC75C).
+Her project aims at describing the patterns of change in health and social care needs of the older olds and the role of social well-being in healthy ageing.
+She is analyzing longitudinal data from a rare cohort study of 28 years of follow up, the Cambridge City over - 75s Cohort (CC75C).
 She holds a BS in medical laboratory sciences and a master's in public health with emphasis on epidemiology and biostatistics from the American University of Beirut, Lebanon.
 She also coordinated the implementation of the first 10/66 dementia cohort study in Lebanon (2016-17).

 I gained a whole new perspective on sharing scientific findings from different specialties.
 The different approaches in talking circles and garden talks gave me experiences that I've never had in any other scientific conference."